zenika-open-source/hygie/docs/post-actions/existingRunnables.md

 ### Usage

 This Post-Action only needs a string message.
-This string can contain _mustache_ templating.
+This string can contain _handlebars_ templating.

 To use the `CommentIssueRunnable`, add the `callback` on your `.rulesrc` config file.